Defenses to DUI Charges

 If you or a loved one has been charged with a DUI and need legal representation, call Joslyn Law Firm today.
 Our attorneys will be able to provide a high level of legal counsel that is both straight forward and effective.
 They take a scientific and fact based approach to law, using the details of the case in conjunction with their legal understanding to produce a defense strategy that weakens or eliminates the prosecution's case against you.

-Our Columbus criminal defense firm serves the needs of residents in and around central Ohio, including Franklin County, Pickaway County, Madison County, Fayette County, Union County, Delaware County, Licking County and Fairfield County.
+Our Cincinnati criminal defense firm serves the needs of residents in and around central Ohio, including Hamilton County, Clermont County, Greene County, Fayette County, Warren County, Butler County, Franklin County and Clinton County.